 When our boundaries are not respected, we feel off.
 It feels wrong in our gut.
 Lots of people ignore those feelings because they do not want to displease another person.
 This year, challenge yourself to let other’s feelings in response to your boundaries not be yours to manage.
 Respectfully and authentically expressing and maintaining your boundaries is foundational to your mental well-being.

-3. Balancing Your Schedule
+3. Balance Your Schedule

 Calendars fill up quickly during the holidays — often overflowing.
 It may seem impossible to manage and curate your schedule.
 More than half of the people surveyed in the AHA study reported that they had trouble making time for healthy eating, exercising, and getting adequate sleep this time of year.
 But finding balance in your day and week can keep you on your holiday plan while keeping your stress in check.

 As you make a list of must-dos, be sure to include meals, exercise, sleep needs, and decompression time.
 Don’t just pencil them.
 Draw healthy boundaries around your time, knowing that you must show up for yourself before you can for others over the holidays.
 You may not be able to make a 60-minute yoga class, but stretching at home for 15 minutes can be just as impactful.
 Five minutes of peace alone — wherever you can find it — can make a huge difference in your day.
-Remember, set realistic expectations, and can seem more doable.

-4. Practicing Mindfulness
+4. Practice Mindfulness Regularly

 Signs of stress can be sneaky.
 Starting with a few quick breaths followed by jaw clenching, you’re well on your way to a full-on anxiety attack.
 Tuning into your body throughout the day is an important step in managing your stress over the holidays.
 Meditation, yoga, journaling, and walking are all great ways to cultivate awareness of what’s going on with you.
 From that knowledge, you can practice breathing techniques, use a self-soothe kit, or other coping techniques to regulate yourself.
 Then, you can start to address what’s causing the stress.

-5. Leaning on Support
+5. Lean on Support

 Help can be asking a coworker to assist with a project, a parent to watch your child for a few hours, or a friend to pick something up for you when they’re running errands.
 It can also be asking for someone to listen to you as you talk through something, company as you go for a walk, or someone simply holding space with you.
 Over the holidays this year, look to your family, friends, and coworkers for support.
 You can also lean on the VEBA Resource Center (VRC).
 We offer programs and resources to help you live your healthiest life

-The holidays can be a time of joy but also stress and anxiety.
-Prioritizing your mental health is crucial to navigate this season effectively.
-VEBA’s new three-week virtual support group, “Coping Through the Holidays,” starting December 2, 2024, offers the support you need.
+VEBA’s new three-week virtual support group, “Coping Through the Holidays,” starting December 2, offers the support you need.
 Led by licensed therapist Crystal Powers, MA, LMFT, these sessions will help you manage stress, set boundaries, and practice self-care.

 Join us on Mondays from 4:30-5:30pm on Zoom.
 Register now to secure your spot and learn more about the program on our website.
 Prioritize your well-being and enjoy a healthier, happier holiday season.